MalcolmAnderson/uService_stub/README.md

 Use cases
 Case 1 - High == basic functionality
-	real - foo returns bar
+- real - foo returns bar
-	stub - foo calls foo on real and returns bar
+- stub - foo calls foo on real and returns bar

 Case 2 - Unit test for Case 1
-	real - change foo to return return foo2 stub - No change to stub
+- real - change foo to return return foo2
+- stub - No change to stub
-		foo calls foo on real and returns foo2
+- - foo calls foo on real and returns foo2

+Task - allow the port number to be set from the command line when starting the service Task - allow for the service to be shut down from the command line (is this a bad idea?)
+Task - use curl to creat batch / shell files that will perform tests and present intelligent feedback

 Case 2.1 - Unit test for Case 2.1
 - Likely design - method for loadConfiguration and some kind of timer service to check the configuration timestamp
 - all tests use fake as a test bench, no changes are made to fake during testing